 Their (Chipotle) food is delicious and it was hard not to eat it because of the fear of getting sick.
 Now that they have introduced Chipotle Roulette it has become a fun game to play.
 I feel like such a winner when I wake up the next day and I am not feeling like I am dying.
 I suppose one day I will get one of the bad batches but until then it’s like being in Vegas.
 The odds be damned.
 I order two burritos every time I go, because I’m a daredevil. – Katy Everheart, Tulsa, OK

-The CDC have been very vocal about their opposition to what they call ‘egregiously dangerous marketing.’
+The CDC has been very vocal about their opposition to what they call ‘egregiously dangerous marketing.’
 They are taking steps as we speak to stop the Chipotle Roulette campaign as well as shutting the food chain down until they take steps towards making their product safer for human consumption.
 Upon hearing this Mr. Blank had this to say.

 We are not changing anything.
 Our customers have spoken and have let us know in a resounding voice that they are happy with the product as is.
 Besides, we spent all of this money on marketing our Chipotle Roulette campaign that it would not be cost effective to make our product safe at this time. – Blank